 The #1 Cause of Shingles, According to Science

 According to the Centers for Disease Control and Prevention, one out of every three Americans will develop shingles at some point in their lifetime.
 While the majority of people are well aware that the disease manifests itself as a blistering rash, there are many things you might not know about shingles, including why it occurs, who is most at risk and what its number one cause is.
 Read on to learn everything you need to know about shingles.
-Read on until the end so you can protect yourself—and to ensure your health and the health of others, don't miss this special report: I'm a Doctor and Warn You Never Take This Supplement.
+Read on until the end so you can protect yourself—and to ensure your health and the health of others, don't miss these Sure Signs You've Already Had COVID.

 What Are Shingles

 Shingles refers to a rash, usually with blisters, that can occur on any part of the body, explains Marjorie Golden, MD, Yale Medicine infectious diseases specialist and associate professor of clinical medicine, Yale School of Medicine.
 And, it is related to a very common childhood disease.
 "Shingles is caused by reactivation of the chickenpox virus," Dr. Golden says.
 "Therefore, if you've never had chickenpox, you cannot get shingles."

 The National Institute of Aging explains that the disease is caused by the same virus, the varicella-zoster virus (VZV), as the chickenpox.
 "After you recover from chickenpox, the virus continues to live in some of your nerve cells.
 It is usually inactive, so you don't even know it's there."

 The most common manifestation of shingles is a rash.
 "The rash of shingles may have an unusual distribution, because it follows the pattern of nerve roots," explains Dr. Golden.
 A typical feature of shingles is that the rash usually stays on only one side of the body.
 "If untreated, the rash will typically heal on its own, though it may leave scarring and be accompanied by residual pain."